Adnnann/MERN-frontend-backend-recipes-app/README.md

 <br />
 USERNAME=USERNAME USED FOR DATABASE

-User can select folder server in terminal and enter command node seed to send post request to express server and enter ten values in database.
-Seed will create three users:
+User can select folder server in terminal and enter command node seed to send post request to express server to create three users for testing purposes:

 1. user1
 2. user2